pantheon-systems/documentation/source/docs/guides/collaborative-development-github-pantheon.md

 Once we have the basic setup, there are other options to further optimize workflows:

-* A Continuous Integration Server like Jenkins, TravisCI, Bamboo, or CircleCI
+* A continuous integration server like Jenkins, Travis CI, Bamboo, or CircleCI
 * A suite of automated acceptance tests using Behat or PHPUnit

 These tools will allow your team to fully implement continuous delivery with automated testing and continuous integration.